-In this work, we show that subjective traits can be manipulated using generative techniques when latent space is learned for subjective attribute representation.
-The edits performed by the proposed approach conform to consensus-based human judgments.
-The method allows for visible perceptual changes while preserving identity.
-There might be some loss of information due to image inversion used in the pipeline, but use of inversion allows us to compare real and synthetic image editing for this task by enabling projection of images to the learned latent space and edited latent vectors back to the image space.
-In addition to that, our method doesn’t rely on explicit identity labels --- we encourage future work to consider embedding explicit identity information to better preserve identity during transformation.
+In this work, we demonstrate that subjective traits can be effectively manipulated using generative techniques by leveraging a learned latent space designed for subjective attribute representation.
+Edits performed using our proposed approach align with consensus-based human judgments, resulting in visible perceptual changes while largely preserving identity.
+Although some information loss may occur during image inversion, the inversion process enables critical comparisons between real and synthetic image editing by projecting images into the learned latent space and reconstructing edited latent vectors back into the image space.

+Additionally, we demonstrate the utility of synthetically generated face variations across an attribute's score spectrum to enhance the performance of prediction models for perceived traits such as trustworthiness, dominance, and attractiveness.
+Notably, while synthetic data augmentation improves performance on real-world validation sets, a small synthetic dataset alone may fall short of achieving optimal results due to discrepancies between real and synthetic data distributions~\cite{jacobsen2023machine}.
+This underscores the value of synthetic data augmentation primarily for pretraining~\cite{zeng2019df2net} or regularizing tasks~\cite{kowalski2020config}, as exemplified in our approach.

-We would also like to highlight that even though there is a potential for the images generated by this work to be used to counteract biased judgments and misunderstandings of perceived impression as real, the nature of the problem still encodes human biases.
-One of the ways to get a full picture of its application will be to generate a group of images and understand the discrepancies and the limits of such techniques before punctuating their use.
-We have attempted to show some of these limitations through our experiments with only adult faces, examples with low quality edits and not well-preserved identity scenarios.
+There is potential for images generated by this work to be used to counteract biased judgments and misunderstandings of perceived impression as real, but the nature of the problem still encodes human biases.
+To understand its application, one must generate a group of images and understand the discrepancies and limits of such techniques before punctuating their use.
+We have shown some limitations through experiments with only adult faces, examples with low quality edits and not well-preserved identity scenarios.
 The proposed work intends to provide tools to understand these biases better and act as inspiration for future work to capture the full subjectivity of the problem.
-Code, data, and trained models used in our experiments will be shared for future research.
+Code, data, and trained models will be shared for future research.

 { }

 \begin{appendix}

 {\bfseries Appendix }